-She is also a member of the newly formed Board of Directors for University of Arizona Health Network, a 501c3 organization which includes the two hospitals affiliated with the University of Arizona Medical Center and University Physicians Healthcare, the practice plan of the faculty physicians at the UA College of Medicine.
+Until recently, she was a member of the newly formed Board of Directors for University of Arizona Health Network, a 501c3 organization which includes the two hospitals affiliated with the University of Arizona Medical Center and University Physicians Healthcare, the practice plan of the faculty physicians at the UA College of Medicine.
 The network includes about 6,000 employees.

 In 2001, President George W. Bush appointed Dr. Gilliland to the President's Council of Advisors on Science and Technology (PCAST), a panel of 25 leaders from business and academia charged to advise the White House on science and technology issues.
 Dr. Gilliland served on the PCAST subcommittees on the Science and Technology Workforce, Nanotechnology, Federal R&D priorities, Electric Power Transmission, Energy Alternatives, and Personalized Medicine.

 The Policy Studies Organization of the American Political Science Association awarded her the Hubert H. Humphrey Award for top public policy practitioner of the year in 2002.

 She was named a Fellow of the W.K.
 Kellogg Foundation in 1985, and she has received numerous business and civic awards over her forty year career.